xrdocs/telemetry/_tutorials/2016-07-21-configuring-model-driven-telemetry-mdt.md

 ```

 #### Step 2: Create a sensor-group
 The sensor-group specifies a list of YANG models which are to be streamed.
-The sensor path below represents the YANG model for interfaces statistics:
+The sensor path below represents the XR YANG model for interfaces statistics:

 ```
 RP/0/RP0/CPU0:SunC(config)#telemetry model-driven